 Management is responsible for the other information included in the annual report.
-The other information comprises the schedule of long-term debt transactions and schedule of future requirements for retirement of long-term debt outstanding are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The other information comprises the other financial information as listed in the table of contents is presented for purposes of additional analysis and is not a required part of the basic financial statements.
 Our opinion on the basic financial statements do not cover the other information, and we do not express an opinion or any form of assurance thereon.